-You'll know you're dealing with a rendering performance issues if switching to sections or scrolling in big sections takes a long time.
+You'll know you're dealing with a rendering performance issues if switching to pages or scrolling in big pages takes a long time.
 These issues have nothing to do with calculation or memory, so you don't need to change any formulas or delete data at all.

 Why is it happening

 Coda has loaded the doc in your browser, but is taking a long time in actually putting the data on your screen.
 This most commonly happens when your page displays a large amount of data with a large number of columns (>20), and especially when using grouping.
 The way to fix rendering issues is to reduce the amount of data that you are showing at any given time.

 How do I fix it

 To fix rendering issues, go to the pages that you know render slowly.
 If you're unsure of the problem page, you can identify it by seeing how long it takes to switch to it or how slow it is to scroll through it.
 Once you find a slow page, you can try one of the following tactics: